Loosened restrictions, holiday weekend to test California

 In San Francisco, city officials drew large chalk “social distancing" circles on the grass at parks to show people where to sit.
 Dolores Park has seen large masses of people on sunny weekends, prompting Mayor London Breed to warn that she would shut it down if people weren’t more responsible.

 David Spatafore, who owns Blue Bridge Hospitality restaurant group, said the social distancing floor decals arrived just in time for San Diego’s Liberty Public Market.
-It reopened patio seating Friday, less than 48 hours after San Diego County won approval to move deeper into stage two of the governor’s four-stage plan.
+It reopened patio seating Friday.

 The sprawling market with 30 vendors, including wine bars, bakeries and taco stands, has been doing takeout.
 But now people can browse its shops selling locally made art, jewelry, and clothing.